webrecorder/browsertrix/frontend/docs/docs/user-guide/resources.md

 # Resources

-Here are links to additional resources to help you get the most out of Browsertrix.
+Links to additional resources to help you get the most out of Browsertrix { .hero-paragraph }

+---

 ## General Resources